Originally published 13th November 2018

 Interestingly, the tensile strength, burst strength and tear strength requirements on fabrics were reduced, whereas colour fastness was upgraded to a minimum of grade 4.

-The EN ISO 20471 logo is an updated version, designed to be clearer with just one figure next to illustration, which tells you the class of the garment.
+The EN ISO 20471 logo is also an updated version, designed to be clearer with just one figure next to the illustration, which tells you the class of the garment.

-Most hi-vis products only have a maximum life of 25 washes, unless stated otherwise on the label.
+So when should you replace your hi-vis?
+Most hi-vis products have a maximum life of 25 washes unless stated otherwise on the label.
 This means that over-cleaning can lead you to lose compliance.
-Wearing over-washed hi-vis increases the likelihood of an accident, however, not washing regularly enough can also impact the performance as stains and dirt will decrease visibility.
+Wearing over-washed hi-vis increases the likelihood of an accident, while not washing regularly enough can also impact the garment’s performance, as stains and dirt will reduce the item’s visibility.